2 Chronicles 18:2

 Iain Duguid: Throughout Chronicles the people of God are always more than Judah, but here is a warning to postexilic hearers against alliances that compromise their distinctive identity as God’s people.
 The wider unity of Israel is to be based on common allegiance to the Lord.
 Prosperity and peace are to be found through trusting in him, not in political (or later, trading; 20:35–37) partnerships.
 Jeroboam’s alliance in battle continues as a salutary example of a man seeking to be loyal to God but getting drawn into actions one knows are contrary to God’s revealed Word.
 Such is the grace of God, however, that even there he delivers as one cries to him

 J.A.
 Thompson: This chapter describes Jehoshaphat’s failed policy toward the Northern Kingdom and in so doing underscores a significant theological theme for the Chronicler.
 Jehoshaphat apparently could not bring himself to recognize the depth of the Northern Kingdom’s apostasy.
 Perhaps he harbored ideas that since they were all Israelites then they ought to get along well and be in an alliance together.
 He may even have supposed that this could bring about the reunification of the nation.
 Therefore he not only went to war alongside the northern forces but he also entered into a commercial alliance with them (20:35-37) and even married his son Jehoram to Athaliah, daughter of Ahab.
 Disaster came from all three efforts, and yet Jehoshaphat never seemed to realize how dangerous it was to say, “I am as you are, and my people as your people” (18:3).
 The point for the Chronicler was that there could be only one king and one temple for the people of God.
 The point for us is that flirtation with those in apostasy is flirtation with catastrophe.
 The requirement to show Christian affability and fellowship must be balanced with discernment and fidelity to God’s truth.
-(The New American Commentary – Volume 9 – 1, 2 Chronicles.)
+(See 1, 2 Chronicles: An Exegetical and Theological Exposition)

-Now Jehoshaphat had great riches and honor - The story of Jehoshaphat would have been good if it had ended with this way.
+Now Jehoshaphat had great riches and honor - The riches and honor were the blessing of the LORD for Jehoshaphat's obedience.
+Obedience always has a good "R.O.I."
+(Return On Investment)!
+The story of Jehoshaphat would have been good if it had ended with this way.

 Andrew Hill: His reshaping of this introduction implicitly indicts Jehoshaphat on three counts: - his marriage alliance with the northern kingdom of Israel, - his pride (incited by the lavish reception he receives in Samaria), which clouds his sensibilities for decision=-making, and - his agreement to participate in a military campaign with King Aha.
 This introduction anticipates the prophetic condemnations of Jehoshaphat for his foolishness in allying himself with the apostate Ahab (cf. 19:1-3).